zaterdag 11 juli 2020

 1995 - Cunker Records, a music label for electronic/experimental music (until 1998), releases by KK, Willem Kloos Groep, Zen Faschisten, Syncom Data, Flash and more.
 Organizes 'De Dronken Boot', a group exhibition for Maldoror Galerie.
 Multi-disciplinary art event organized by Maldoror in Paard; Zonegrens.

-1996 - Multi-disciplinary art events organized by Maldoror in local theatre Korzo; Zonegrens II.
+1996 - Multi-disciplinary art events organized by Maldoror in the Korzo theatre; Zonegrens II.
 Assists Staalplaat music label at Sonderangebot festival in Berlin.

 1997 - Involvement with Discorso, a series of literary events at Korzo.
 Break up of first generation Stichting Maldoror.
 Continues organizing art events at Casuariestraat 16 (Het Archief, SCSI Cell, The White Space) until 2005.